N-A-V-I-D/In-Game-Name-Generator/README.md

-# In Game Name Generator using OpenAi
+# In Game Name Generator using OpenAI

 1. Clone the repo and install all dependencies
 2. Run by running 'npm run dev'